Chamber Business After Hours is held at Armstrong Wealth

 FLORENCE – Armstrong Wealth Management, located at 1807 W. Evans St. in Florence, hosted the Greater Florence Chamber of Commerce Business After Hours on Thursday night to celebrate its 25th anniversary.

 Reginald A.T.
-“Regi” Armstrong, is president; his Client Wealth Manger/partners, Lee Carter III and Matthew “Matt” Ridenhour.
+“Regi” Armstrong, is president; his client wealth manger/partners are Lee Carter III and Matthew “Matt” Ridenhour.

-Armstrong said they have been helping people reach their financial goals, sometimes sooner than expected, and to be able to retire and stay retired for 25 years.
+Armstrong said the firm has been helping people reach their financial goals, sometimes sooner than expected, and to be able to retire and stay retired, for 25 years.

 There are eight members of their team.